Social Media

 LearnPost Category - LearnLearn

-We’ve listed some of the most recognised government-operated (or assisted) and community-led support centres that help special needs children of different ages and abilities, along with a selection of private practices and schools.
+We’ve listed some of the most recognised government-operated (or assisted) and community-led SEN support centres that help children of different ages and abilities, along with a selection of private practices and schools.
 These schools, networks, professionals and support organisations can help kids with special educational needs from birth to their adult years, while also helping parents become better informed and assisting them with some of their daily challenges.

 Jump To: